achempion/smoothie_xml/README.md

 # SmoothieXML

-How to work with XML API without maral pain
+How to work with XML API without moral pain

 ## Installation